AlessandroCaroti/Mondrian/README.md

 #### Parameters

+- -folder_name: name of the folder of the data (default: Dataset_synthetic)
 - -dataset_name: name of the dataset file. (default: mainDB_10000.csv)
 - -columns_type: name of the file containing the types (default: columns_type.csv)
 - -K: the integer K (defualt: 10)